BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - String cronTabLine contains definition cron command and when it should be called in text format.
+  - String cronTabLine contains definition cron command and when it should be called in text format.
 This is the same format as in /etc/crontab file: 6 numbers and cron command text.
 The numbers correspond to second, minute, hour, day of month, month of year, day of week when cronHandler will be called with cronCommand parameter.
 If it is not important set it to *.

-Â  - bool readFromFile = false is used internally, normally it should be left false.
+  - bool readFromFile = false is used internally, normally it should be left false.

 **Return value**

-Â  - true if succeeded
+  - true if succeeded

   - false if there is no more space in cron table.
 Cron table can include up to 32 entries, including those that are uploaded from /etc/crontab file during ESP32 start up.